sascha432/esp8266-kfc-fw/README.md

 ~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations of the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore.
 Replacement classes ListDir and SPIFFSWrapper.

+Support for overriding read only files by uploading to a special directory.

 ### KFCJson

 Library to read streamed JSON documents and create JSON streams with small buffer size